 I love fiddleing with plants and flowers, especially digging around and rearranging.
 With no formal training …or much guidance, it’s been a tangle of trial and error.
 Once, I spent a whole year transporting monkey-grass clumps from my parent’s woods to our yard, creating borders around the front, side and back of our yard!

-Most of that project lived, but plenty of other more delicate plants have been killed. :/ One thing I learned was the careFUL handling of roots.
+Most of that project lived, but plenty of other more delicate plants have been killed. :/ One thing I learned was the careful handling of roots.
 Roots are such vital sources of life.
 They’re like little nutrient-straws that need plenty of room to grow.

-“God of all living things, give this child of ours all he truly needs today in his new spot away from home…. away from me.
-Thank You for providing room for him to grow and for Your careful most excellent hand as The Gardener. -By the way, I have a big hole that needs filling.”
+God please give this child of ours all he truly needs today in his new spot away from home.
+Thank You for staying with him and providing room for him to grow.
+You are his most excellent Gardener. -By the way, I have a big hole that needs filling.